FdA Public Health and Social Care

 - Ethics and research in professional contexts

 At LSST we welcome applicants from a wide range of backgrounds.
-If you have recently been in education or are returning after a long time, we would be more than happy to consider your application.
+If you have recently been in education or are returning after a long time, we would be more than happy to consider your application on an individual basis.

 Application based on Previous qualifications:

-If you are applying based on your previous qualifications, you must have any one of the following:
+If you are applying based on your previous qualifications, you will usually have achieved a minimum of 90 credits from a Level 3 qualification such as A Levels or BTECs

 You will be required to complete the following: